 Hiccup choked on his last laugh.

-What happens next?
-Up to you, because we're done with that mushy romance crap for a while; maybe even forever.
+A/N: What happens next?
+Up to you, because we're done with that mushy romance crap for a while.
+Maybe even forever.
 Time to be a hardass again.
 Trust me, Camicazi is relevant, despite my aversion to writing "romantic" interactions.
 It's the boys from here on out.

 Hiccup's got his first allies.
 I asked if Hiccup or Camicazi were the bigger ho last time as a joke...but all jokes aside, it's quite obvious that TOOTHLESS is the biggest ho of all.